The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Acknowledgement

 \section{Acknowledgement}

 The work of L. Shi and Y. Chi is supported in part by the grants ONR N00014-19-1-2404, NSF CCF-2106778, DMS-2134080, and CNS-2148212.
-L. Shi is also gratefully supported by the Leo Finzi Memorial Fellowship, Wei Shen and Xuehong Zhang Presidential Fellowship, and Liang Ji-Dian Graduate Fellowship at Carnegie Mellon University.
+L. Shi is also gratefully supported by the Leo Finzi Memorial Fellowship, Wei Shen and Xuehong Zhang Presidential Fellowship, and Liang Ji-Dian Graduate Fellowship at Carnegie Mellon University, and the Resnick Institute and Computing, Data, and Society Postdoctoral Fellowship at California Institute of Technology.
+G. Li is supported in part by the Chinese University of Hong Kong Direct Grant for Research and the Hong Kong Research Grants Council ECS 2191363.
 The work of Y.~Wei is supported in part by the NSF grants DMS-2147546/2015447, CAREER award DMS-2143215, CCF-2106778, and the Google Research Scholar Award.
 The work of Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the Google Research Scholar Award, the AFOSR grant FA9550-22-1-0198, the ONR grant N00014-22-1-2354, and the NSF grants CCF-2221009 and CCF-1907661.
 The authors also acknowledge Mengdi Xu, Zuxin Liu and He Wang for valuable discussions.